Varicose veins: Sclerotherapy

-There is some evidence that sclerotherapy is a safe and may be an effective treatment option for improving the cosmetic appearance, reducing residual varicose veins, improving the quality of life, and reducing symptoms that may be present due to the varicose veins.
+There is some evidence that sclerotherapy is a safe and possibly effective treatment option for improving the cosmetic appearance, reducing residual varicose veins, improving the quality of life, and reducing symptoms that may be present due to the varicose veins.
 There is also weak evidence that this treatment option may have a slightly higher risk of deep vein thrombosis.
-It is not known if sclerotherapy decreases the chance that varicose veins return (recurrent varicose veins).
-It is also not known if the type of liquid, substance, or foam used for the sclerotherapy procedure is the most effective and comes with the lowest risk of complications.
+It is not known if sclerotherapy decreases the chance of varicose veins returning (recurrent varicose veins).
+It is also not known which type of substance (liquid or foam) used for the sclerotherapy procedure is more effective and comes with the lowest risk of complications.

-Complications of sclerotherapy are rare but can include blood clots and ulceration.
+Complications of sclerotherapy are rare, but can include blood clots and ulceration.
 Anaphylactic reactions are "extraordinarily rare but can be life-threatening," and doctors should have resuscitation equipment ready.
 There has been one reported case of stroke after ultrasound-guided sclerotherapy when an unusually large dose of sclerosant foam was injected.